Next steps for holiday season planning [Updated for 2021]

-Once Black Friday is done, people outside of the retail industry might assume there is a bit of a lull before Christmas spending really ramps up.
-But most of us in the industry, and particularly in eCommerce, know that that is really not the case – it is much more accurate to say that Black Friday is just the trigger for people to start their Christmas spending.
+After Black Friday/Cyber Monday, people outside of the retail industry might assume there is a bit of a lull before Christmas spending really ramps up.
+But most of us in the industry, and particularly in eCommerce, know that that is really not the case – it is much more accurate to say that Black Friday is usually just the trigger for people to start their Christmas spending.

 Christmas eCommerce statistics